Embarcadero/ComparisonResearch/Academic Resources/readme.md

 # Academic Resources
 These sources are referenced in the white paper series published by Embarcadero Technologies.
-They were freely available through Google Scholar at the time of writing.
+They were freely available through Google Scholar or Google Books at the time of writing.
 Our thanks to the authors and academics who's work supported our comparison evaluations and criteria.

 ## Sources - Discovering the BEST Developer Framework through Benchmarking
 Biørn-Hansen, Andreas, Tim A. Majchrzak, and Tor-Morten Grønli. ***"Progressive web apps: The possible web-native unifier for mobile development."*** In International Conference on Web Information Systems and Technologies, vol. 2, pp. 344-351.
 SCITEPRESS, 2017.